 Greetings from the Wing Commander

-Through our Emergency Services program we have responded to numerous natural disasters such as Katrina, and Sandy.
-We also work closely with the Ohio National Guard and USAF in support of their missions.
+Through our Emergency Services program we have responded to numerous natural disasters such as Hurricanes Katrina and Sandy and many local situations.
+We also work closely with the Ohio National Guard and USAF in support of their missions on a routine basis.
 Our Cadet program is one of the finest youth training programs available to young people ages 12 to 18.
 Our Aerospace Education program allows teachers and school administrators to become actively involved, and promotes aviation education with the highest quality materials available.

 David Jennison, Col, CAP